ToddClapham/time-metrics-api/README.md

 ## Installation

 ### For running locally
-1. Clone the repository: `git clone <repository-url>`
+1. Download the repository
-2. Navigate to time-metrics-service: `cd /path/to/time-metrics-service`
+2. Navigate to time-metrics-api: `cd /path/to/time-metrics-api`
 3. Create `.env` file based on `example.env`
 4. Install dependencies: `npm install`
-5. Start the service: `npm start`
+5. Start the api: `npm start`
 6. Service is now running at `localhost:3000` or whichever port you defined in the `.env` file
+7. Ensure `time-metrics-react-app` is also running (see repository [readme](https://github.com/ToddClapham/time-metrics-react-app))

 ### Using GitHub Actions (requires rsync to be installed on the machine)
 - Workflow in the .github/workflows folder will deploy to a linux VM when code is pushed to the `dev` branch